zarahfaziz/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/zarahfaziz/Portfolio/blob/main/Images/fraud-detection.jpeg"> **[Fraud Detection at Retail Self-Checkouts](https://github.com/zarahfaziz/fraud-detection-project)**

-In this project, I have used general machine learning algorithms alongside Python packages (i.e. Pandas, PyCaret) to create predictions for fraudulent transactions at retail self-checkouts.
+For this project, general machine learning algorithms were used to create predictions for fraudulent transactions at retail self-checkouts.
+The goal of this project was to minimize losses by identifying cases of fraud using a classification model.

 #